What is IMPACT AI?

 CEO, Compass and country lead, vLex Canada

-DR. ALAN FORESTER
+DR. ALAN FORSTER

 Vice President, Innovation and Quality at the Ottawa Hospital